MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

    > [!NOTE]
    > Once you activate SEMM on your device, the new UEFI setting **EnableOSMigration** is applied.
 You will no longer be able to access Windows 10 Team and must proceed to the next step and install Windows 10 Pro or Windows 10 Enterprise.

-8. The device will reboot, display the white 4-square logo in the middle of the screen, and then again it will shut down
+8. The device will reboot, display the white 4-square logo in the middle of the screen, and then it will shut down again.

 ### Install Windows 10 Pro or Enterprise